Table of Contents[Hide][Show]

-Dry shampoos have been all the rage, and I can understand why… A beauty product that makes your hair look clean when it hasn’t been washed in the past three days that day is a tremendous help!
-During long days with little ones we are lucky if we get to use the bathroom alone, much less shower every day…
+Dry shampoo has become increasingly popular over the years and I can see why.
+A hair care product that makes your look clean when it hasn’t been washed in a while is a huge help!
+During long days with little ones we’re lucky to use the bathroom alone, much less shower every day…

 If you use a product (almost) every day, it’s important for it to a) work and b) have safe ingredients!
-But look at the label on most commercial dry shampoos and you’ll find ingredients like isobutane, butane, and propane… no thanks!
+But look at the label on most store bought dry shampoos and you’ll find ingredients like isobutane, aluminum, and propane… no thanks!

-I found out it’s easy to make your own natural dry shampoo from scratch with just a few simple ingredients you might already have on hand.
+It’s easy to make natural dry shampoo from scratch with just a few simple ingredients you might already have on hand.
 You’ll not only save money since homemade dry shampoo versions are about 95% cheaper, but you also won’t be putting toxic chemicals on your hair!

 How to Make Your Own Dry Shampoo at Home

-The basic idea of a dry shampoo (or wet “dry” shampoo, see that variation below) is to put an oil-absorbing substance like arrowroot or cornstarch on the oily parts of your hair.
-This absorbs the oil and leaves it looking clean and volumized.
+The basic idea of a dry shampoo powder (or wet “dry” shampoo, see that variation below) is to put an oil-absorbing substance like baby powder, baking soda, arrowroot, or cornstarch on oily hair.
+This absorbs excess oil, leaving it clean, and helps fine hair look volumized.

 Bonus: Dry shampoo is also very helpful if you’ll be styling hair and need it to hold.
 Dirty hair holds better than clean hair, but it doesn’t have to look dirty!
-In fact, for an upcoming wedding I’ll be sporting hair that hasn’t been washed in three days (you’re welcome for that visual!) 🙂
+In fact, for an upcoming wedding, I’ll be sporting natural hair that hasn’t been washed in three days (you’re welcome for that visual!)

 Here are the official “recipes” that can be customized to your hair type: